Boost Social Skills & Instill Confidence in Your Kid at TSL Kids Crew

 "I also love helping children understand better that their behavior doesn't only impact themselves, but the people around them," Styles said.
 "In order to be a productive citizen in a camp setting or in the world, they have to understand their place in the context of the community."

 Indeed, the camp environment at TSL Kids Crew is one of a community, where children feel they are welcomed, they belong, and they're safe.
 When they feel safe, they feel confident enough to take a risk.
 And when they feel like they're part of a community, there's a "heightened awareness" of what their personal responsibilities are in the group.

-TSL Kids Crew has eight summer camp locations in the Capital Region, camp hours are 7:30am to 5:30pm, and there are themes for each week to keep the program fresh.
-Summer camp starts on June 28, 2021, and you can enroll your child today.
+TSL Kids Crew has summer camp locations throughout the Capital Region, camp hours are 7:30am to 5:30pm, and there are themes for each week to keep the program fresh.

 Not convinced yet?
 Read their rave reviews on Google and hear about the summer camp straight from the parents who sent their kids there.
 Otherwise, follow the link below to sign your kid up for the best summer yet!